pywinrt/pywinrt/CONTRIBUTING.md

 - Black
 - ClangFormat

-## Building pywinrt.exe
+## Building PyWinRT.exe

-If you are not already in a Visual Studio command prompt, run:

-    .\scripts\vsdevcmd-build.cmd

-Otherwise you can run:

-    .\scripts\build.cmd
+Building this tool requires .NET 8.0 SDK.

+    dotnet build PyWinRT -c Release

-The resulting executable will be `_build\Windows\x86\Debug\pywinrt.exe`.
+The resulting executable will be `PyWinRT\bin\Release\net8.0\PyWinRT.exe`.

 ## Regenerating the projection

-Once a local build of `pywinrt.exe` is built, it can be used to update the generated files of the projection.
+Once a local build of `PyWinRT.exe` is built, it can be used to update the generated files of the projection.
 This requires that the Windows SDK is installed either via the Visual Studio Installer or standalone.